-He has highlighted how a portable gear, small light, a bucket full of photography basics, and a colossal of imagination can give birth to a million possibilities.
+In his photography book, he has highlighted how portable gear, small light, a bucket full of photography basics, and a colossal of imagination can give birth to a million possibilities.

 15. Tony Northrup’s How to Create Stunning Digital Photography – Anthony Justin Northrup

 This photography book is an eBook that takes you around the world through an inexpensive video series that runs for 9+ hours.
 Once purchased, you can become part of the FB group of the reader and can post questions and get answers directly from Tony and Chelsea.

 The book is updated regularly with new videos that cover the latest trends and techniques which you can get after paying a minimum additional fee.